sugarcrm/thorn/Docs.md

 * Linking records requires that the records have already been created in the database.
 To avoid exceptions, structure the record creations such that dependencies are met before `Fixtures` tries to make links.

+* When creating `Fixtures` for the `Users` module, please limit the `user_name` attribute to 24 characters, for a unique username with UUID suffix.

 ## Thorn.Agent

 Thorn provides an Agent class that simulates a REST API user agent.